Updated 10 April 2014

 This 'Anzac Day Kit' has been compiled over a number of years by various staff members of the Parliamentary Library, and is updated annually.
 In particular the Library would like to acknowledge the work of John Moremon and Laura Rayner, both of whom contributed significantly to the original text and structure of the Kit.

-On 25 April, the anniversary of the landing at Gallipoli in 1915, Australians and New Zealanders honour those of our men and women who have served and died in wars, peacekeeping and other operations.
-It is now 98 years since the landing, and 97 years since Anzac Day was observed for the first time in 1916.
+On 25 April, the anniversary of the landing at Gallipoli in 1915, Australians and New Zealanders honour those of our men and women who have served and died in wars, peacekeeping and other defence operations.
+It is now 99 years since the landing, and 98 years since Anzac Day was observed for the first time in 1916.

-Anzac Day is Australia's national day of commemoration to remember those of our own who have fallen.
-Later in the year, on Remembrance Day, 11 November, we pause for a second time, sharing with other countries the tradition of observing a silence on the anniversary of the Great War's armistice to remember the dead of all wars.
+Anzac Day is Australia’s national day of commemoration to remember those of our own who have fallen.
+Later in the year on 11 November—Remembrance Day—we pause for a second time, sharing with other countries the tradition of observing the anniversary of the Great War’s armistice to remember the dead of all wars.